-As can be seen in Figure 4, some bench marks or degrees of maturity can be provided for determining appropriate leadership style by dividing the maturity continuum into three categories-below average, average and above average.
+As can be seen in Figure 4, some benchmarks or degrees of maturity can be provided for determining appropriate leadership style by dividing the maturity continuum into three categories - below average, average and above average.

-below average maturity, a high task style (quadrant 1) has the highest probability of success.
+This theory of leadership states that when working with people of below average maturity, a high task style (quadrant 1) has the highest probability of success.
 In dealing with people of average maturity, the style of quadrants 2 and 3 appear to be most appropriate.
 Quadrant 4 has the highest probability of success working with people of above average maturity.